franzbu/EnhancedSpaces.spoon/README.md

 ## Installation

 SpaceHammer requires [Hammerspoon](https://www.hammerspoon.org/), so if you have not been using the latter yet, go ahead with its installation.
-Besides installing Hammerspoon for SpaceHammer's sake, you might also become interested in Hammerspoon's virtually endless possibilities for taylor-made customizations of your macOS at a later stage.
+Besides installing Hammerspoon for SpaceHammer's sake, you might also be interested in Hammerspoon's virtually endless possibilities for taylor-made customizations of your macOS.

 To install SpaceHammer, after downloading and unzipping, move the folder to `~/.hammerspoon/Spoons` and make sure the name of the folder is `SpaceHammer.spoon`.